 Take a look at our current and past Annual Student Art Exhibitions.

 'Surreal Moonlit Landscape' by Ivy Ludbrook, Melbourne Montessori School

 ‘‘Surreal Moonlit Landscape’ reinterprets the timeless genre of landscape through this peaceful forest scene that comes into focus under the pale moon.
 The dark silhouettes of the pine trees with their vibrant green branches fill one side of the composition like ancient guardians of the forest.
 The brown earth of the hill and deep blue of the water also seem to take on a dreamlike glow in the moonlight.
 This artwork reminds me to stop and take time to view the world and contemplate its beauty no matter what time of the day.’

 'Portrait of a Gentleman' by Helena Maunder, Camberwell Girls’ Grammar School

 ‘Unlike the artist, I don’t love frogs in real life.
 But there’s something whimsical about how frogs and toads are portrayed in literature and art that make them so much more likable than their slippery and wet real-life counterparts.
 I love this distinguished and slightly grumpy gentleman!’

 – Effie, Digital Arts Curator

-– Kieren, Head of Innovation and Learning
+– Kieren, Head of Innovation & Learning

 – Michelle, Chief Executive